-If you are looking for a very spirited bird in a compact package, you might want to check out the parrotlet.
-They are the smallest parrots you can find at local pet shops—touting the nickname “pocket parrot.”
+If you are looking for a spirited bird in a compact package, you might want to check out the parrotlet.
+Parrotlets are the smallest parrots that you can find at most local pet shops, earning them the nickname of “pocket parrots.”

-These tiny guys have a larger-than-life view of things, and they definitely think they are the boss.
-They can be choosy about who they interact with, so be prepared to potentially not be the favorite in your home.
+These tiny birds have a larger-than-life view of things, and they definitely think that they’re the boss!
+They can be choosy about whom they interact with, though, so be prepared to potentially not be the favorite in your home.
 However, with enough socialization, any parrotlet can make a fantastic pet for the right family.

 Types of Parrotlets

 There are tons of parrotlet types from tropical locations all over.
-Each has its own unique looks and coloration.
+Each has their own unique looks and colorations.
 Here are a few honorable mentions:

-Many other parrotlets exist but are not as common in captivity.
+Many other parrotlets exist but are not as common as pets.